securenative/packman/README.md

 - **Activation Script** - this script will be invoked by packman when calling `render`/`unpack`, the flags you give to these commands will be forwarded to the script file.
 The responsibility of this script is to create the data model that can be queried by Go's templating directives. (`{{{ .PackageName }}}` for example)

-Packman uses a simple approach to render your project, at first packman will run you **Activation Script**, Let's examine the simplest form of an **Activation Script**
+Packman uses a simple approach to render your project, at first packman will run your **Activation Script**, your **Activation Script** is responsible for creating a data model that represents your project.
+*Then*, packman will go through your project tree rendering each file using Go's template engine and the data model provided by your **Activation Script**, and ...
+That's it!

+Let's examine the simplest form of an **Activation Script**
 ```go
 package main